bormand/articles/fpga/jtag/de0_nano_jtag.md

 ```

 Both EPM240 and Cyclone have BGA packages.
 It's hard to monitor signals on their pins unless they are connected to something more accessible.
-But quartus library contains undocumented component `cycloneiv_jtag`.
+Quartus library contains undocumented component `cycloneive_jtag`.
 We can use that component to forward JTAG signals to the external pins:

 ```verilog
 module test(